 Trail location: N6120 Sawyer Lake Rd, White Lake, WI 54491

+The trail head begins ½ mile East of Silver Birch Ranch located at N6120 Sawyer Lake Road (4 miles North of Langlade).
 From Langlade, follow Hwy 55 about 4 miles north to Sawyer Lake Road (FR 2122).
 Turn right and go about 2 miles.
-The parking area is on the right (south) side of Sawyer Lake Road.
+The parking area is at the trail head on the right (south) side of Sawyer Lake Road.

 Maranatha Ski Trail Map

 The Moccasin Ski Trail was groomed and tracked the morning of Wednesday, January 18.
 The tracks set well and should be good despite the warm weather if it gets below freezing at night.
 Skating area was becoming soft.
 Logging is done and the Luge was groomed and tracked, but there was not enough snow to set the tracks well.
 The Snowshoe trail was also packed and is in very good condition.
 With the warm weather conditions will change daily.

 For information on trail condition Chuck Wetzel (715-275-3068) or check www.langladecounty.org.
 If anyone does work on the trail like brushing, please contact Chuck Wetzel as we will be receiving a grant again this year for work done on the trail.